Fort Wadsworth: Post World War II through 1990s

 Following World War II all US coast artillery guns were scrapped.
 From 1948 to 1952 Fort Wadsworth was the Headquarters of the 102nd Antiaircraft Artillery Brigade (New York National Guard) for the air defense of New York City.
 From 1952 until 1960 it was the Headquarters of the 52nd Antiaircraft Artillery Brigade, until the Brigade moved to the Highlands Air Force Station.
-Although Fort Wadsworth was a Nike missile headquarters 1952-1964, no missiles were stationed at the fort.
-However, a 120 mm M1 gun battery was at the fort 1952-55.
+Although Fort Wadsworth was a Nike missile headquarters between 1952 and 1964, no missiles were stationed at the fort.
+However, a 120 mm M1 gun battery was at the fort from 1952 until 1955.
 It then was the site of the United States Army Chaplain school, while also hosting the Fort Wadsworth Museum within Fort Tompkins, which displayed free exhibits depicting the history of the fort and the U.S. Army.

 The base was turned over to the United States Navy in 1979, which used it as the headquarters of Naval Station New York.
 As a result of the Base Closure and Realignment Commission process, the Navy left and the property was transferred to the National Park Service as part of the Gateway National Recreation Area in 1995.
 With the 1996 closure of the United States Coast Guard Atlantic Area headquarters and base at Governors Island, their New York-based operations moved to Fort Wadsworth, as tenants in some of the buildings and housing previously occupied by the Navy.

+Current government usage

-As of 2007, they are occupied by the United States Coast Guard's Sector New York and Maritime Safety and Security Team 91106.
-The United States Army Reserve occupies several buildings on the fort.
+As of 2007, some Fort Wadsworth buildings are occupied by the United States Coast Guard's Sector New York and Maritime Safety and Security Team 91106.
+The 353d Civil Affairs Command, a United States Army Reserve unit, occupies several buildings on the fort.
 Other buildings house administrative and educational facilities for the National Park Service as well as operations of the United States Park Police.